 So, you might be wondering why wool quilts are such an amazing product.
 You may be thinking to yourself, “Why would anyone want to put their bodies over top of hot plastic?”
 The answer is simple: wool quilts like these provide a comfortable sleeping environment that may well change your mind about sleeping on the ground!

 Wool is known for its hypoallergenic properties; if you’ve ever broken out in hives after sleeping at the same bedding, then wool quilts are best for you.

 What is the difference between Quilt, Doona or Duvet?

 A quilt is a thick bedsheet or blanket that has been stitched together or otherwise assembled from patches of cloth.

 A duvet is the equivalent item in the bedding industry, typically made of down for warmth and insulating properties.
 Duvets are usually filled with feathers, duck feathers, or silk.

 Too often people ask “What’s the difference between a Quilt, Doona or Duvet?”
 When these items are purchased it should be made clear which type of item you’ll receive (and if not it should be clearly marked on the product).

 Duvets are literally made of down (feathers or duck feathers) while Quilts may or may not be filled with down (duck feather) but they are generally made to look like one.
 Quilts and duvets are both derived from the word “doona” which means quilt in many different dialects.
-Modern usage now refers to a duvet as a down filled comforter or top cover.
-A down filled comforter is often used as a blanket as well as an alternative to the traditional blanket and comforter set.
+Modern usage now refers to a quilts as a comforter or top cover.
+A down filled comforter is often used as a blanket as well as an alternative to the traditional blanket and quilts set.
 In this sense it is still referred to as a doona because that’s what the early English settlers called it.
 This term then changed into duvet, mostly because people couldn’t pronounce it right and eventually back into doona